vpn1997/2048-Ai/README.md

 ## Heuristics

+(In file direct.py)
-I have used score and penalty function.<br />
+I have used a score and a penalty function.<br />
 A configuration Gets a high score if it follows snake line pattern.<br />
 Weights are assigned to individual tiles.U can tweek them to get better results.<br />
 Penalty is given if u have too many empty tiles.<br />
 U can download the game interface from https://github.com/yangshun/2048-python.

 ### Future work

 1.Getting 2048  tiles or more at higher freq.<br />
 2.Using Reinforcement learning(one i am using give tiles upto only 128 :p)